openshift-labs/cloud-native-katacoda/scenarios/debug-app/06-debug-find-bug.md

-The code execution pauses at the **getAvailability()** method.
-You can verify it using the **list** command to see the source code in the terminal window where you started JDB.
+The code execution pauses at the `getAvailability()` method.
+You can verify it using the `list` command to see the source code in the terminal window where you started JDB.
 The arrow shows which line is to execute next:

+Go back to **Terminal 3** and run:

 ```
 list